 The origin of the word klick for kilometers is unclear, with different stories postulating different origins for the term.
 Some historians think that the usage began in Vietnam due to Australian soldiers having to navigate by way of map and compass.
 Soldiers would keep track of their paces, and roughly every 100 m they would push up the gas regulator on their rifle by one mark.
 Every 10 marks or 1000 m, they would notify the commander that a thousand meters had passed and then rewind the gas regulator on their rifle with their thumb, which created an audible clicking noise.

 Other explanations postulate that the term arose outside of military use and referred to the passage of a kilometer on older odometers, which would make an audible clicking noise every time a kilometer was passed.

 It is also possible that the phrase is merely a condensed version or condensed pronunciation of the word kilometer and/or an onomatopoeia of the sound that military odometers made during the 1960s.

 Other Military Slang Terms

-Embed: Embeds are media reporters that accompany military units and report on military operations.
-The military provides the embeds with transportation, food, and security.
+- Embed: Embeds are media reporters that accompany military units and report on military operations.
+The military provides embeds with transportation, food, and security.

-IED: IED stands for improvised explosive device.
+- IED: IED stands for an improvised explosive device.
 These are bombs made out of improvised parts, often cheap parts.
 IEDs will be disarmed by Explosive Ordnance Disposal specialists (EODs).